tweag/nickel/doc/manual/correctness.md

 One of the main value proposition of Nickel is to make configurations programmable.
 However, a not less important one is to help you write *correct* configurations.
-Correctness includes:
+Our definition of correctness is not restricted to but includes the following properties:

-1. The evaluation doesn't fail on unexpected expressions.
+1. The evaluation doesn't end up on non-sensical expressions.
 For example, when trying to add a number to a string, or to call to a value which is not a function.
 2. The generated configuration is valid.
-Your program may be correct with respect to (1), but output a field `prto = "80"` instead of `port = 80`.
+Your program may be correct with respect to the previous point while outputing a field `prto = "80"` instead of `port = 80`.
+The consumer of the configuration will probably fail.
    Typically, validity involves respecting a data schema.

-Because Nickel an interpreted language, there is no well-defined *ahead-of-time* phase that can prevent a class of errors once and for all[1].
+Because Nickel an interpreted language, there is no well-defined *ahead-of-time* phase that can prevent a class of errors once and for all[^1].
 In practice, you will often still get an error at the point you are trying to run a program.
 However, what the language can do is to vastly improve the troubleshooting experience by providing: